MicrosoftDocs/sql-docs/docs/integration-services/control-flow/azure-data-lake-analytics-task.md

 - **Variable Name:** After you have added a parameter mapping by clicking **Add**, select a system or user-defined variable from the list or click \<**New variable...**> to add a new variable by using the **Add Variable** dialog box. **Related Topics:** [Integration Services &#40;SSIS&#41; Variables](../../integration-services/integration-services-ssis-variables.md)

 - **Parameter Name:** Provide a parameter/variable name in U-SQL script.
-The first character of the parameter name is the @ sign, specific names like @Param1.
+Make sure the the parameter name starts with the @ sign, like @Param1.

 Here is an example of how to pass parameters to U-SQL script.